Skip to main content

 Description

-The count of the Disaster Recovery Plans that provide restoration and limit damage in disaster recovery scenarios.
+The name of the Disaster Recovery Plan that provides restoration and limit damage in disaster recovery scenarios.

 Job ID